yakivy/poppet/README.md

 ```
 type FailureHandler[A] = Failure => A
 ```
-by default throwing failure handler is being resolved:
+by default, throwing failure handler is being resolved:
 ```
 implicit def throwingFailureHandler[A]: FailureHandler[A] = throw _
 ```